Exploring the Extractive Method of Text Summarization

 Now, let’s see how the machine evaluates.

 Let’s see the evaluation using ROUGE.
-The following has a reference summary, which is human-generated, and we will check how well the artificially generated summary is as compared to the human-generated summary.
+The following has a human-generated reference summary.
+We will check how well the artificially generated summary compares to the human-generated summary.

 # in case it's not installed onto your system.